In this blog, we’ll explore the pros and cons of MCS certification to help you figure out whether you need it or not.

 For example, you may be employed as a heat pump installer by an MCS accredited company, you do not need to be MCS certified yourself.

-However, if you are a sole trader carrying out heat pump installations, you will need to undertake the certification process, unless you are sub-contracting under an MCS Umbrella Scheme – a great alternative for qualified heat pump installers who want to test the waters of their local market before fully committing to MCS.
+However, if you are a sole trader carrying out renewable installations, you will need to undertake the certification process, unless you are sub-contracting under an MCS Umbrella Scheme – a great alternative for qualified heat pump installers who want to test the waters of their local market before fully committing to MCS.

 Read our blog about MCS Umbrella Schemes